gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 then at (1), we would need to consider max and min to be part of the same region since we do not know if they alias.

+From a concurrency perspective, region's provide a powerful manner to determine if two values

+Given a region `r` at a program point `p`, we know that if any element of `r` is transferred from one isolation domain to another at `p`:

+1. `r` must contain all local values that
+1. We must conservatively assume that /all/ other elements of `r` must also be transferred to the other isolation domain as well.
+2. The region contains all values that could have been transferred

-Since we know that two non-`Sendable` values `v1` and `v2` that are not in the same region cannot alias or be reachable from each other, we know that if we were to transfer `v1` from one isolation domain to another isolation domain, we would not be transferring `v2` as well.
+Since we know that two non-`Sendable` values `v1` and `v2` that are in the same region may alias or be reachable from each other, we must assume that if we transfer `v1` from one isolation domain to another, we conservatively may have also transfered `v2` as well.
+This yields the general rule that when a single element of a region is transferred from one is

 ## Detailed Design